Berliners vote to expropriate large landlords in non-binding referendum | Politics

 Berliners vote to expropriate large landlords in non-binding referendum

+The Social Democrats (SPD) retained control of Berlin in Sunday's election, according to provisional results on Monday, meaning that their candidate Franziska Giffey will become the city's first female mayor.
+Giffey confirmed her earlier stance rejecting expropriations but said the referendum's results should be respected.

+"I am still of the opinion that expropriations do not help to create even a single new apartment or solve the big question of affordable housing," she told the ARD broadcaster on Monday.
+Giffey called on the Berlin government to draft a bill and conduct a legal review of it.
+"Such a draft then has to be checked and if it is not constitutional, then we cannot do it."

-The SPD also narrowly won Germany's federal election with 25.7% of the vote, ending 16 years of conservative-led rule under Angela Merkel, but tough coalition talks lie ahead. ($1 = 0.8537 euros)
+The Social Democrats also narrowly won Germany's federal election with 25.7% of the vote, ending 16 years of conservative-led rule under Angela Merkel, but difficult coalition talks lie ahead. ($1 = 0.8537 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)